27 June 2022

 What is Client ID?

-If you’re new to Google Analytics, you may wonder how it differentiates between 2 distinct visitors?
+If you’re new to Google Analytics, you may wonder how it differentiates between two distinct visitors?
 The short answer is ‘Client ID’.

 Client ID is a unique identifier given to a browser-device pair when a user first arrives at your website.
 It is used to identify distinct website visitors and associate all on-site activity and interactions with your website back to the same user.
 Not just in a single website session, but also over multiple sessions.